dazuma/toys/toys/docs/guide.md

 ### Installing tab completion for Bash

-Toys provides basic tab completion for the bash shell.
-Currently, tool names and flags are auto-completed.
-The following command sets up tab completion in the current shell:
+Toys provides tab completion for the bash shell, and lets tools customize the completions for their arguments.
+However, you need to install the Toys completion tool into your shell.
+The following command sets up tab completion the current shell:

     $(toys system bash-completion install)